beemarsh/cpp_dsa/Bit Manipulation/README.md

 - relational operators `<`,`>`, `<=`, `>=`, `==`, `!=`
 - binary bitwise arithmetic :: `&`, `^`, `|`, `~`
 - conditional operator `?` `:`

+At this point, I am not documenting about complex and imaginary numbers.